 Posted: January 1, 2010, 5 a.m.
 EST

-Getting more toys and toys that stimulate behavior or simulate prey are just part of Bob Church's ferret resolutions for 2010.
+Getting more toys and toys that stimulate behavior or simulate prey are just part of Bob Church's ferret resolutions.

 In all humility, I recognize that I am but a student of ferrets, and so I will always need to learn more.
 Because of that, I am always yearning to do better.
-So, these are my Top Ten Ferret Resolutions for 2010.
+So, these are my Top Ten Ferret Resolutions for the upcoming year.